About the game

 Guide

 When a Tacet Discord (monster enemies) is defeated, there is a chance that it will leave an Echo behind for you to absorb.
-The drop rate and the rarity of the Echo absorbed depends on your Data Dock level.
+The drop rate and the rarity of the Echo absorbed depends on your Data Bank level.

 Enemies in the world will reset daily.
 This timer is unique to each world so it is possible to join another person’s world to farm more Echoes (keep in mind that co-op unlocks at Union Level 30).
 The loot in co-op is personal so every player in the instance has a chance to get an Echo after a kill.
 This means that you can infinitely and more effectively farm Echoes by grouping up with other players and rotating worlds.